 Having a conversation with your dentist is the first step in finding relief from your discomfort.
 Describe your symptoms, tell your dentist when the pain started and let him or her know if there's anything that normally makes it feel better, such as warm compresses.

 After your dentist determines the reason for your sensitivity, he or she will treat the underlying cause.
 Treatment may be as simple as fixing a cavity or replacing a worn filling.
 However, if your discomfort comes from gum loss exposing root surfaces, your dentist may suggest a gum graft that a periodontist would conduct to protect the root surface and support of the tooth.

 Even in situations where there is no obvious cause for your pain, there are numerous treatments to help you manage the sensitivity.
 Your dentist can apply an in-office fluoride gel to strengthen the tooth enamel and reduce painful sensations, while over-the-counter desensitizing toothpastes can block off the nerve endings in the exposed dentin.
-Your dentist may also suggest that you rub some of the toothpaste directly on the affected areas after brushing.
+Toothpastes should be used on a regular basis, for best results that you can notice in as little as two weeks.
+Your dentist may also suggest that you rub some of the toothpaste directly on the affected areas after toothbrushing.

 What causes sensitive teeth is a mystery you can solve with some input from your dentist.
 So if you've been suffering with painful sensitivity that keeps you from eating the foods you love, make an appointment with your dentist today – and you may be eating ice cream tomorrow.